 My column won accolades from the faculty, but little in the way of the actual friendship or admiration of my peers.
 It seemed they didn’t like criticism that struck so close to home.
 So, it seems to be to this day.
 My message remains the same – be yourself – or as Ralph Waldo Emerson wrote in Self-Reliance:

 “Trust thyself: every heart vibrates to that iron string.”

 That iron string is music – with its mysterious soul speaking magic – its uncanny ability to take me from the depths of despair to the height of creativity and passion.
 Without music I would be dead – not so much physically maybe, but emotionally and most definitely spiritually.
 I think we all would.

 “Sometimes a religious community signs what is eternally true, sometimes nothing but self-congratulations.
 Sometimes popular music deals out nothing but banality; sometimes it strikes at the heart of our hopes and fears.
 There are many surprises both inside and outside the church.
 Saturday night and Sunday morning are always in an ongoing conversation, sometimes quarreling, sometimes in mutual respect.
 The cliché is that they are somehow incompatible.”

-The founder and Editor Emeritus of Whosoever, Rev. Candace Chellew earned her Masters of Theological studies at the Candler School of Theology at Emory University in Atlanta, Ga., and trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.
+Whosoever founder and Editor Emeritus Rev. Candace Chellew earned her Masters of Theological studies at the Candler School of Theology at Emory University in Atlanta, Ga., was ordained in December 2003 and trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.
 Her first book, “Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians,” was published by Jossey-Bass in 2008.
 She currently serves as the Spiritual Director of Jubilee!
 Circle in Columbia, S.C.